 3. Design and manage

-In this method, a single organization or company is hired to be responsible for designing the project and managing its construction.
-The company executes the work themself, but it is done with many specialist sub-contractors or package contractors.
+This method involves hiring a single organization to design and manage a construction project.
+They complete the work themselves, but with the assistance of specialist sub-contractors or package contractors.
 All package contractors must enter into a contract with the Employer.
-A design and manage contracting firm or company is engaged as a consultant for the client and become a member of the project team.
+Additionally, a design and manage contracting firm or company is brought in as a consultant for the Employer and becomes part of the project team.
+In this way, the project is designed, managed and constructed to the highest standards.

 What is the difference between Design & Build and Design & Manage?